ial1006/mtb-evo-model/README.md

 # mtb-evo-model
 This contains an attempt to model the evolution of the evolvability of *Mycobacterium tuberculosis*.

-# First batch of things to do: fixed parameters
+# First batch of things to do: population with fixed parameters
 1. Implement population of cells with logistic growth (equal fitness)
 2. Implement bacteria moving from one subpopulation to another at a fixed rate for each cell
 3. Implement bacteria moving between different types of subpopulations (environmental or host) with different growth parameters